 The viscosity of the fluid is Ns/ m2 in the SI unit of measurement

-Fluid with high viscosity such as syrup deforms more slowly than a fluid with low viscosity such as water.
-All fluids are viscous “Newtonian Fluids” follows the linear relation given by Newton’s law of viscosity.
+A fluid with high viscosity such as syrup deforms more slowly than a fluid with low viscosity such as water.
+All fluids are viscous “Newtonian Fluids” follow the linear relation given by Newton’s law of viscosity.

 Where 𝜏 is the shear stress, Units is N/ m2; kg/ ms2

 That’s it thanks for reading.
-If you like our article on “Properties of Fluids” please share with your friends.
-If you have any question about properties of fluids just leave a comment I’ll respond to you.
+If you like our article on “Properties of Fluids” please share it with your friends.
+If you have any questions about the properties of fluids just leave a comment I’ll respond to you.

 Want free PDFs direct to your inbox?
 Then subscribe to our newsletter.